KristianLyng/varnishfoo/chapter-2.rst

 Updated content!

-The lesson to pick up from this is:
+The lessons to pick up from this is:

 - ``Age`` is not just an informative header.
 It is used by intermediary caches and by browser caches.